 Since Chinese data has certain advantages in terms of data quality and quantity, to eliminate errors caused by data, our ablation experiments are all based on Chinese data.
-The experiments include five parts: First, we conduct a baseline experiment where we only perform standard model fine-tuning without incorporating any KD strategies.
+The experiments include four parts: First, we conduct a baseline experiment where we only perform standard model fine-tuning without incorporating any KD strategies.
 Secondly, inspired by GlueGen~\cite{qin2023gluegen}, we employ text encoder KD to explore the impact of distillation at different positions in the SD framework.
-Next, we perform distillation based on the UNet model, including feature distillation between different UNet layers and logit distillation for the final output.
-Finally, we combine all of the distillation positions described above, including both text encoder and UNet KDs.
+Next, we perform distillation based on the UNet model, including feature distillation between different UNet layers and logits distillation for the final output.
+Finally, we combine all of the distillation positions described above.

-\textbf{Effectiveness of KD.} Firstly, KD plays an essential role in directing the model towards the correct learning path to quickly converge, and it is an indispensable method for PEA-Diffusion.
-As shown in the first line of Table~\ref{Ablation}, the pure finetuning approach results in significantly poor performance in terms of image quality (ImageReward and PickScore) and image-text matching degree (CLIPScores).
+\textbf{Effectiveness of KD.} First, KD is crucial for guiding models onto the right learning trajectory for rapid convergence and is vital for the PEA-Diffusion method.
+As indicated in the first row of Table~\ref{Ablation}, the standalone fine-tuning method yields notably inferior performance in both image quality (ImageReward and PickScore) and image-text alignment (CLIPScores).

-\textbf{Effectiveness of UNet Feature KD (UFKD).} Our KD method consists of two parts: the first part involves distilling the logit results generated by the UNet (ULKD), which is a relatively weak form of distillation.
-Therefore, we introduce a distillation of intermediate layer features in the UNet, which serves as the primary knowledge guidance mechanism.
-As shown in the third and fourth lines of Table~\ref{Ablation}, we can observe that logit distillation can only improve marginally when compared with direct finetuning whereas feature distillation boosts the performance remarkably.
-We attribute this phenomenon to the generation ability of the large amount of UNet parameters so that intermediate feature supervision is essential for knowledge transfer.
+\textbf{Effectiveness of UNet Feature KD (UFKD).} Our KD method consists of two parts: the first part involves distilling the logits results generated by the UNet (ULKD), we then introduce a distillation of intermediate layer features in the UNet, which serves as the primary knowledge guidance mechanism.
+As shown in the third and fourth lines of Table~\ref{Ablation}, we can observe that logit distillation can only improve marginally when compared with direct fine-tuning whereas feature distillation boosts the performance remarkably.
+We attribute this phenomenon to the generation ability of the large amount of UNet parameters, so that intermediate feature supervision is essential for knowledge transfer.